ayoisaiah/ayoisaiah.github.io/_posts/04-06-2016-switch-to-fedora.md

 Like many other people, my first experience with a Linux distro was Ubuntu and things went generally just fine.

-The one major thing I disliked about Ubuntu was that the software packages available were almost always one or two versions behind and I didn't care much for using outdated software.
+The one major thing I disliked about Ubuntu was that the software packages available in the official repos were almost always one or two versions behind and I didn't care much for using outdated software.

 After a while I found out about Elementary OS and was drawn by the impressive design of Pantheon (the default desktop environment) so I switched to that.
-But because Elementary OS is based on Ubuntu, they rely on more or less the same software packages so that didn't solve the issue of outdated software and I experienced some other annoying things with Elementary which prompted me to look at other non Ubuntu-based distros.
+But because Elementary OS is based on Ubuntu, they rely on more or less the same software packages so that didn't solve the issue of outdated software and I experienced some other annoying bugs with Elementary which prompted me to look at other non Ubuntu-based distros.

 I had read about Arch Linux previously but was put off by the installation procedure which was pretty daunting for a Linux beginner like myself.

 Around this time, I discovered [Evo/lution](http://www.evolutionlinux.com/) which is basically a GUI installer for Arch Linux and I found a [great tutorial](http://xmodulo.com/install-arch-linux-easy-way-evolution.html) which walked me through the process of using Evo/lution to get Arch up and running on my computer.

-Arch fulfilled all my needs for a while; It had the largest selection of software (via the AUR) I can imagine and all the latest updates were available almost as soon as they are released.
+Arch fulfilled all my needs for a while; It had the largest selection of software I can imagine (via the AUR) and all the latest updates were available almost as soon as they are released.
 It was true *bleeding edge*.

 While I was satisfied with Arch for the most part, things did break from time to time but even then, a fix was minutes away with the comprehensive Arch Wiki proving ever sufficient for whatever I needed.

 However, a couple of months ago, I noticed things were breaking a little too often and it was no longer interesting to fix stuff all the time.
 Now, I must admit it's probably all my fault because I didn't do a good job of maintaining my system.

 The thing is, with a rolling release distro like Arch, you have to be careful with a lot of things like the packages you install, how often you update your system e.t.c.
-I was trying experimental stuff in the testing and unstable repos often so it's no wonder that I ran into problems.
+I was trying experimental stuff in the testing and unstable repos so it's no wonder that I ran into problems.

-So around last month, I decided that while Arch had all the bleeding edge characteristics that I wanted, it ultimately wasn't for me because I couldn't maintain it properly.
+Around last month, I decided that while Arch had all the bleeding edge characteristics that I wanted, it ultimately wasn't for me because I couldn't maintain it properly.

 What I was looking for was something that combined the stability of Ubuntu and bleeding edge characteristics of Arch.
 I read about Fedora and it seemed a good fit so I set out to install it on my computer.